From BR Bullpen

 In 1951, Fisher was one of a number of baseball figures who testified before the House Judiciary Committee's Subcommittee on Study of Monopoly Power in its investigation of baseball's business practices.
 His testimony focused primarily on the circumstances surrounding his leaving the Cincinnati Reds to take the coaching position at Michigan and his subsequent blacklisting by the Commissioner.

-Fisher coached Michigan for 38 years (1921-1958) winning nine Big Ten Conference titles outright and sharing four more.
+In addition to coaching Middlebury in 1910, Fisher coached Michigan for 38 years (1921-1958) winning nine Big Ten Conference titles outright and sharing four more.
 The 1953 team won the 1953 College World Series.
 In 1970, the ballpark at the University of Michigan was renamed "Ray Fisher Baseball Stadium" in his honor.

 He lived to age 95.
 Shortly before his death he was honored at Old Timers' Day at Yankee Stadium.
 Prior to his death, he was the oldest-living former player of the Yankees and Reds.

 - 200 Innings Pitched Seasons: 4 (1913-1915 & 1920)

 - Won a World Series with the Cincinnati Reds in 1919